ScottLogic/InferESG/backend/README.md

 1. Set-up a virtual environment

-> It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv .venv` to create it and `. .venv/Scripts/activate` to activate it in your active terminal.
+> It's recommended (though not technically required) to create a virtual environment for the project by running `python -m venv venv` to create it and `source venv/Scripts/activate` to activate it in your active terminal.

 2. Install dependencies